cristi-salcescu/todo-search-react/README.md

 Gulp is used to bundle all modules together, concatenate css files, linting.

-# Architecture
-The application is split in 3 layers:
-- presentation: the "components" folder
-- stores : the "stores" folder
-- data access: the "dataacess" folder

-Data Access objects make ajax requests.
-Stores keep and manage state.
-Components render data and manage user interation.

-The main.js builds all the necesary objects and mounts the page.

 # Tests
 Jest is used for testing.
 Execute `npm test` to run the tests.